GaloisInc/BESSPIN-Lando/lando-core/contributing.md

 decision.
 As much as possible, use the same abbreviation across the project when importing the same module in multiple different places.

+All qualified imports should have the qualification prefixes lined up in a column, and should be alphabetized *by prefix*, rather than by module path.
+This allows one to see a qualification prefix in the code and quickly scan the qualified imports list to discover what that prefix abbreviates.

-Most external imports should be imported qualified.
+When importing entire modules, most external imports should be imported qualified.
 The only exceptions to this rule currently are the functions in `parameterized-utils`, as we consider those part of our conceptual `Prelude`.
 Even so, we sometimes have name clashes between `parameterized-utils` and `Prelude`, so it may be necessary to import something qualified, or to hide something from `Prelude`; both are acceptable, and discretion should be used to determine what the best way to do it is.

+We also allow importing specific declarations from external modules other than `parameterized-utils`; for instance, in the above example we import the function `intercalate` from `Data.List`.
+This is fine.

 When importing the same module both qualified and unqualified, the unqualified import must not be the whole module, but must contain a parenthesized list of